News & Events

 Loading...

-The Legal Services Volunteer is a position for those with legal experience and for those with a passion for supporting refugee, asylum seekers and other forced migrants in Hong Kong.
-It is a structured position for a minimum of 6-months with detailed training and supervision provided.
-Volunteers will develop legal and practical expertise and provide a valuable contribution to the Legal Services of Justice Centre Hong Kong, and to our clients.
+The Full-time Summer Intern is a position for those with legal experience and for those with a passion for supporting refugee, asylum seekers and other forced migrants in the Hong Kong SAR.
+It is a structured position, with detailed training and supervision provided by Justice Centre’s experienced legal team.
+Interns will develop legal and practical expertise and deliver a valuable contribution to the Legal Services of Justice Centre Hong Kong, and to our clients.

 Justice Centre will be hosting a free, in-depth online training session on producing expert medical reports for asylum proceedings as according to international standards on 29 September.